GLOBAL MARKETS-Dollar gains, shares flat on expected delay to Fed tapering

 By Herbert Lash

-Expectations for continued Fed stimulus increased as investors came to see that last week’s deal over the U.S. fiscal impasse did not resolve the issue.

-On the outlook for corporate earnings, of the 104 companies in the S&P 500 that have reported third-quarter results so far, 61.5 percent have beaten estimates, slightly below the 20-year average.
+U.S. stocks trended lower on a less-than-stellar outlook for corporate earnings.
+Of the 104 companies in the S&P 500 that have sor far reported third-quarter results, 61.5 percent have beaten estimates, slightly lower that a 20-year average.

 “It’s too early to tell if results are strong, and so far they’re not enough to get excited or nervous about,” said David Carter, chief investment officer at Lenox Wealth Advisors in New York.

-The early results have suggested that “revenue growth looks mediocre, but valuations remain attractive, so we remain optimistic about equities,” Carter added.
+Carter added that early results have suggested that “revenue growth looks mediocre, but valuations remain attractive, so we remain optimistic about equities.” he said.

 The United States is enjoying moderate growth with tame inflation, a Goldilocks economic climate that is neither too hot nor too cold but has been distorted by the Fed’s intervention.